xzel23/cabe/Writerside/topics/cabe.md

 ## What about the Name?

-In Javanese, both cabe and lombok both refer to chili peppers.
-At the same time, Lombok is a... well, I really don't know.
-It is something between a library and a language on its own that extends Java with certain features.
+In Javanese, both cabe and lombok refer to chili peppers.
+At the same time, Lombok is a... well, it's something between a library and a language on its own that extends Java with certain features.
 One of these features are annotations to mark nullable and non-nullable types and code instrumentation to do runtime checks based on these annotations.

-While widely used, Lombok is quite controversial, you will find plenty of discussions on this topic on the internet.
+While widely used, Lombok is quite controversial - you will find plenty of discussions on this topic on the internet.

-Newer Java versions brought many features that developers used Lombok for, perhaps most notably Java recorrds.

-Having automated null checks in your code is one Lombok feature that I liked but could not find any non-Lombok alternative.
-That's why I started Cabe, and that's where the name came from.
+Newer Java versions brought many features that developers used Lombok for, perhaps most notably Java records.
+But having automated null checks in your code is one Lombok feature that I liked but could not find any non-Lombok alternative.
+That's why I started Cabe, and that's where the name comes from.